Aging and Disability Resource Center: You’ve Come to the Right Place

 If a resource is not available through the United Way Area Agency on Aging, the staff will try its best to locate the needed services elsewhere.
 If those initial efforts are unsuccessful, feel free to continue checking back with ADRC.

-What if I need help completing an application for additional Medicare benefits, food stamps or assistance with prescription drugs?
+What if I need help completing an application for additional Medicare benefits, SNAP or assistance with prescription drugs?

 Call us!
 The ADRC specialist or program coordinator will assist you to make sure it is completed correctly.